mezzio/mezzio-authentication-session/docs/book/v1/intro.md

-# zend-expressive-authentication-session
+# mezzio-authentication-session

-This library provides a [zend-expressive-authentication adapter](https://docs.zendframework.com/zend-expressive-authentication//v1/auth-adapter/) that handles form-based username/password authentication credentials where the user details are subsequently stored in a session.
+This library provides a [mezzio-authentication adapter](https://docs.mezzio.dev/mezzio-authentication//v1/auth-adapter/) that handles form-based username/password authentication credentials where the user details are subsequently stored in a session.